Work permits for employees in China: A complete guide for employers [2024]

 How long does it take to get a work permit in China?

 Those applying for Chinese work visas are most likely to get a Z visa (more on that below).
 After getting the necessary documents notarized (which may take upwards of four weeks), the applicant can then apply for a Foreigner’s Work Permit Notice.
 It may take 30 days for the permit to be processed.
-Once it’s cleared, then foreign nationals apply for the Z visa in their home country, which is processed in three to seven days.
+Once it’s cleared, then foreign nationals apply for the Z visa in their home country, which can take eight business days or longer to process.

-Once the Z visa is granted, the worker must travel to China within a month and apply for a residence permit, which takes about 10 to 15 days to receive.
+Once the Z visa is granted, the worker must travel to China and apply for a residence permit, which takes about 15 days to receive.
 In all, the process may take several months.

 Types of work visas in China